GameFoundry/bsf/Documentation/GitHub/features.md

   * Full access to .NET framework
   * Integration with Visual Studio
   * Automatic serialization
-	* Custom components
-	* Custom resources
+	* Works with custom components, resources or arbitrary types
-	* No additional code
+	* Save/load data with no additional code
-	* Handles complex types and references
+	* Handles complex types (e.g. array, list, dictionary) and references
+	* Fast and small memory footprint
 * __Other__
   * CPU & GPU profiler
-  * Virtual input
-  * Advanced RTTI system
+  * Advanced run-time type information for C++ code
-  * Native object serialization
+    * Iterate over class fields, safely cast objects, clone objects, detect base types
+	* Find references to specific objects (e.g. all resources used in a scene)
+	* Serialize/deserialize with no additional code and with automatic versioning
-  * Debug drawing
+	* Generate diffs
   * Utility library
     * Math
 	* File system